 - The TEDP uses a special court process that allows courts to put eviction lawsuits on hold and divert them to the TEDP.
 Under the TEDP, lump sum payments are provided to landlords for rental arrears in exchange for allowing tenants to remain in their homes and forgiving late fees.
 Diverted cases will be dismissed and made confidential from public disclosure.

-There are two Eviction Diversion activities – an initial pilot program funded by the Community Services Block Grant CARES program and then available in several months, a program that will ultimately provide statewide coverage funded by the Community Development Block Grant CARES program.
+There are two TEDP Pilots – an initial program funded by the Community Services Block Grant CARES program and an expanded program funded by the Community Development Block Grant CARES program.

 Household Eligibility Test:

 To be eligible for the TEDP Pilot a household’s income must be below 200% of poverty noted below: